1. Data mobilisation for IUCN conservation assessments of global freshwater bioindicators

 19 SYNTHESYS+ partners are offering Virtual Access (VA) to their collections.
 Researching a collection often requires being present in the collection itself.
 Virtual Access aims to remove the reliance on physical access by piloting a 'Digitisation on Demand' (DoD) model.
-In Call 1, c. €500,000 will be allocated to pilot digitisation projects, where collection items will be digitised on behalf of a research community by SYNTHESYS+ Access partners.
+In Call 1, c. €500,000 was allocated to pilot digitisation projects, where collection items will be digitised on behalf of a research community by SYNTHESYS+ Access partners.

 Prior to this Call, an ‘Ideas Call’ ran between October – November 2019, offering potential Proposers the chance to outline their ideas for collections digitisation across the SYNTHESYS+ consortium.